mehrloo/covid-19/README.md

 # covid-19
-R project to read data from JHU repo and visualize data (including SIR model) using ggoplot and Shiny , feel free to use and modify.
+R and Python project to read data from JHU repo and visualize data (including SIR model) using ggoplot and Shiny , feel free to use and modify.

 ### References